Uniforms of the United States Navy: U.S. Naval Academy

 Naval Academy midshipmen, in addition to standard Navy officer uniforms, also wear parade dress of traditional 19th-century military cut, waist-length tunics with stand collars and double rows of gold buttons.

 Prisoners

 Prisoners in the custody of Navy shore correctional facilities are required to wear a special uniform, instead of their regular working uniform.
-All prisoners, regardless of their military branch wear the same uniform, with a dark blue variant for pre-trial confinement and a khaki one for post-trial confinement.
+All prisoners, regardless of their military branch, wear the same uniform, with a dark blue variant for pre-trial confinement and a khaki one for post-trial confinement.

 Obsolete uniforms

 NWU Type I

 Introduced in 2008, the Navy Working Uniform in blue and gray pixelated camouflage was only in service until 2019, having already been banned from shipboard use when it was found not to be flame-retardant.
-It had been subject to mockery both inside and outside the Navy, as "Aquaflage" and "Battle Dress Oceanic," and pointed questions about the utility of camouflage for ships' crews.
+It had been subject to mockery both inside and outside the Navy, as "Aquaflage", "Blueberries", and "Battle Dress Oceanic", and pointed questions about the utility of camouflage for ships' crews.
 The tan and green Type II and III remain in service, for Navy personnel ashore.